quietui/quiet/docs/index.md

       <cite><a href="https://x.com/src_rip/status/1971935947936989597">srcrip</a></cite>
     </div>
     <div class="testimonial">
-      <q>It's so beautifully crafted.</q>
+      <q>It's so beautifully crafted</q>
       <cite><a href="https://news.ycombinator.com/item?id=45425109">rancar2</a></cite>
     </div>
     <div class="testimonial">
-      <q>it's very inspirational to see someone really sweating the details and crafting something with love and care like this.</q>
+      <q>It's very inspirational to see someone really sweating the details and crafting something with love and care like this</q>
       <cite><a href="https://github.com/quietui/quiet/discussions/13">allmarkedup</a></cite>
     </div>
     <div class="testimonial">